swiftlang/swift/docs/Pattern Matching.rst

 also means there's no point in supporting guards here.
 I think we just get this::

-  decl-var ::= 'var' attribute-list? pattern value-specifier
+  decl-var ::= 'var' attribute-list? pattern-exhaustive value-specifier

 Function parameters
 -------------------